Photo: RM, Arial Playas, Pink Fish Alebrije

 SIGNAGE – In the natural world towns need effective signage (street signs) and artisans need their own flyers, business cards and posters.

-PAYMENT OPTIONS – Many artisans in rural villages do not have the ability to accept payments via credit cards.
-It would be helpful to see community-run banks that can accept credit card payments.
+PAYMENT OPTIONS – Many artisans in rural villages do not have the ability to accept payments via credit cards and mobile pay.
+This is a contentious issue that needs to be improved upon asap.

 INEXPENSIVE SHIPPING – Shipping costs can often double the cost or a purchase.
 Buyers need to be presented with the options of getting their purchases back home.
 When possible government officials and community leaders need to collaborate so that shipping costs are as low as possible.